xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Gaussian Mixture Model.md

 ## How to fit?

+In supervised learning, we just get $\mu$ and $\Sigma$ of the clusters.
-A gaussian mixture model can be fitted with the [Expectation Maximization](Expectation%20Maximization.md) algorithm for GMMs.
+In unsupervised learning, we use the [Expectation Maximization](Expectation%20Maximization.md) algorithm for GMMs.